impredicative/urltitle/README.md

 For any site-specific customizations, update `urltitle.config.NETLOC_OVERRIDES` for the relevant site per the preexisting examples in it.
 Do not add a `www.` prefix to any top-level key in it.

-Errors are expected to raise the `urltitle.URLTitleError` exception; a title will then not be returned.
+An error is expected to raise the `urltitle.URLTitleError` exception; a title will then not be returned.
 This is by design.

 ## To do